 Most parenting plans are agreed upon by both parents, but in some circumstances, the court may order a parenting through mediation.

-This website is dedicated to the Pro-Se Floridian.
 The information contained here is for informational purposes only.
-We are proud of the time and effort we make in verifying and providing the most current information and forms for you to use.
-This is FREE legal information and not FREE legal advice.
+We have invested time and effort in verifying and providing the most current information and forms for you to use.

 The Florida child custody and visitation form Supplemental Petition To Modify Parental Responsibility, Visitation or Parenting Plan, Time Sharing Schedule And Other Relief, Form 12-905(a) should be used when you are asking the court to change current court-ordered custody or visitation arrangements.

 The court can change an order granting shared parental responsibility, including a primary residential responsibility custody order if the judge finds that there has been a substantial change in the circumstances of the parties and the change is in the children's best interests.

 A current child visitation order may not be modified without a showing of a substantial, material, and unanticipated change in circumstances and a determination that the modification is in the best interests of the children.